rhomobile/rhomobile-docs/docs/en/edge/guide/live-update.md

 * Connect your devices to the same subnet, and not just the same Wi-Fi.
 * Check that your dev-config.yml file has the property `refresh:1` and that it is not indented.
 * If the Update Methods aren't working, make sure you are in the directory where all your project files are located.

+####About the Build.yml

+* When a project is first created (but not yet built), the 'build' line in the `build.yml` file looks like this:<br>
+sza

+     :::xml
+     build: debug
+• After the first build, it looks like this:

+      :::xml
+      build: "debug"

+• Changing "debug" to "release" declares it a production build and removes the Live Update capability.

+• Before your first build, your 'extensions' line should look like the one below.
+If it doesn't, you might have forgotton to check "Use RhoElements" box (seen above) when creating your project.

+**CORRECT**:
+    :::xml

+    extensions:
+    - rhoconnect-client
+    - development

+**INCORRECT**:
+    :::xml

+    extensions: ["rhoconnect-client"]